liufei2008/LGUI_Document_Source/LGUI/ReleaseNotes/v3/index.md

 ## 3.2.16
 #### Fix:
+Fix bug: UI not render when enable ODSC (On Demand Shader Compiler).
+Fix bug: Wrong sort order in WorldSpaceUERender mode.
 Fix OnValueChange event type of UISlider and UIScrollbar in UE5.
 Fix bug: when change *IsUIActive* on sub prefab, parent prefab not update visibility of the sub prefab.
 #### Improvement: